DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 extension of myself?
 I hypothesize, describe, and reflect on how a woman can present herself as a feminist in a manner that avoids the stigma associated with the term, through autoethnographic methods.
-In fact, many women do not associate with the term “feminist,” and I ultimately conclude that creating an authentic personality using online dating websites is difficult and dehumanizing for men and women based on restrictive traditional gender performances.
+In fact, many women do not associate with the term "feminist," and I ultimately conclude that creating an authentic personality using online dating websites is difficult and dehumanizing for men and women based on restrictive traditional gender performances.
 When asking Internet users